BenLiu983/House_Price_Prediction_Model_Deployment/README.md

 1.5 Summary

-Summarise the key pieces of code, which is necessary to take forward for this project, in order to put the model in production.
+Summarize the key pieces of code, which is necessary to take forward for this project, in order to put the model in production.

 # Section 2 Production Code